nstack/stackhut/docs/getting_started/installation.rst

 * `Python 3.4 <http://www.python.org>`_
 * Unix-based OS (tested on Linux and OSX, others should work)
+* (Optional) Docker (or boot2Docker on OSX) to run services locally for testing inside a container

 .. note:: We are adding Windows support soon.
 Email us at hi@stackhut.com if this is a blocker so we can plan as needed.